Last Words. Last Days

 As a young girl, she’d been a member of Berea chapel, Blaina.
 What had happened to her there?
-Was it all that ‘do good, be good, and you’ll get through the pearly gates’ preaching, perhaps?
-And Mam was a good woman, the best of women.
+Was it all the ‘do good, be good, and you’ll get through the Pearly Gates’ preaching, perhaps?
+And Mam was a good woman — the best of women.
 But like the Pharisee Nicodemus when Christ confronted him with a paradigm for righteousness that was altogether different to what he’d known previously, she’d recoiled in incomprehension.
 Mam didn’t need to hear about religion again, full sure; but she needed to be near to God, and no more so than at her end.

-On her last day, as she slipped into morphine-induced unconsciousness, I sat by her bedside and slowly circled the palm of her hand with my forefinger, just as she had done when I was an anxious and confused child, curled up next to her with my head resting upon a lap that was, to me, softer than any cushion conceivable.
+On her last day, as she slipped into morphine-induced unconsciousness, I sat by her bedside and slowly circled the palm of her hand with my forefinger.
+She’d done the same when I was an anxious and confused child, curled up next to her with my head resting upon a lap that was, to me, softer than any cushion conceivable.
 I read her the twenty-third and other Psalms about God’s mercy, compassion, and invitation to come to and trust in him.
 The rest I left in his hands.

 She passed away in the late evening, just after Dad had left her ward room to make a cup of tea.
 By the time I’d travelled from Abertillery to Abergavenny, the nurses had washed and settled her.
 The bed clothes were drawn tightly around her and tucked beneath the mattress, in the manner that only nurses can do.
-In the low light, I could see her face: now with a resolute and dignified expression, like that of a marble bust.
+In the low light of the private room, I could see her face: now with a resolute and dignified expression, like that of a marble bust.
 I didn’t want to touch or kiss her.
 That gesture would’ve benefited only me, and I felt no need of it.
 I’d welcomed Mam’s death.
-Her dying had been the hardest thing for both so us to bear.
+Her dying had been the hardest thing for her, my father, and I to bear.
 For years, I’d prayed that her last days would be so very different to this – full of consolation, hope, and certainty instead.

 The following day I returned to the hospital and retrieved the contents of her locker and other personal belongings: loose change, things worn and waiting to be washed, rings, knitting, and a wristwatch that kept on ticking.
 (An unbearable irony.):

 Back home, I could still smell her on the clothes.
-In my moments of desolation, I’d push my face into her cardigan and breath deeply – taking her into myself.
+In my moments of desolation, I’d push my face into her cardigan and breathed deeply – taking her into myself.

-In Mam’s bedside draws were many powder compacts.
+In Mam’s bedside draws at home were many powder compacts.
 (I’ve kept them all.)
 They contained the scent of her when she’d dressed immaculately for a night out: